 \section{Related Work}

-\paragraph{Neural Scene Representations for Novel View Synthesis} Novel view synthesis aims to generate images observed from novel views based on a set of captured images of the scene.
+\topic{Neural scene representations for novel view synthesis.} Novel view synthesis aims to generate images observed from novel views based on a set of captured images of the scene.
 In order to get correct synthesis results, the underlying 3D geometry of the scene must be taken into consideration, for which various scene representations are proposed.
 Image-based rendering~\cite{buehler2001unstructured,snavely2006photo,hedman2016scalable,riegler2020free,riegler2021stable,thies2019deferred} mainly utilizes a mesh model of the scene, which is usually reconstructed from offline Structure-from-Motion (SfM) and Multi-View-Stereo (MVS) methods~\cite{schoenberger2016sfm,schoenberger2016mvs}.
 Other commonly adopted representations include voxel grid~\cite{sitzmann2019deepvoxels}, volume~\cite{lombardi2019neural}, point cloud~\cite{aliev2020neural} and multi-plane images~\cite{flynn2019deepview,wizadwongsa2021nex}.

 In recent years, coordinate-based neural representations~\cite{mescheder2019occupancy,chen2019learning,park2019deepsdf,sitzmann2019scene,mildenhall2020nerf} have shown remarkable capability of modeling the 3D world.
 Among them, Neural Radiance Fields (NeRF)~\cite{mildenhall2020nerf}, as an emerging technique in the novel view synthesis domain, models the scene as a continuous volumetric field parameterized by neural networks.
 NeRF produces astonishing novel view synthesis results in several casually-captured real scenes, even when view-dependent effects like highlights present.
-Our work extends NeRF to support view synthesis in scenes with reflected objects coming from glass and mirrors, which are common in real-world scenes and strongly affect the immersion of people in virtual experiences.
+Our work extends NeRF to support view synthesis in scenes with reflective surfaces like glass and mirrors, which are common in real world scenes and strongly affect the immersion of virtual experiences.